Lance Loud: The Mumps

 Loud regrouped his band, naming it "The Mumps".
 Along with Kristian Hoffman, the band included Rob Duprey, Jay Dee Daugherty and Aaron Kiley.
 Daugherty and Kiley left the band early on and were replaced by Kevin Kiely and Paul Rutner.

-Over the course of five years, The Mumps were booked regularly at Max's Kansas City and CBGB, played on bills with rock and punk rock bands such as Television, Talking Heads, the Ramones, Blondie, Milk 'N' Cookies, The Cramps, Cheap Trick, and Van Halen.
-Despite this popularity and two critically acclaimed, independent 45s, the group never landed a contract with a major record label.
-Two compilations of their music have been released: Fatal Charm (Eggbert Records, 1994), and a lavishly illustrated, remastered, 2-disc CD/DVD compilation, How I Saved The World, in 2005.
-The CD booklets contain affectionate tributes from members of the Cramps, Sparks, R.E.M., the New York Dolls, Blondie, Dramarama, the Go-Go's, Danzig, Devo, Patti Smith Group, and the Screamers, as well as praise from Danny Fields, Jayne County, Rufus Wainwright, and Paul Reubens, helping to secure The Mumps a place in musical history.
+Over the course of five years, The Mumps were booked regularly at Max's Kansas City and CBGB, and played on bills with rock and punk rock bands such as Television, Talking Heads, the Ramones, Blondie, Milk 'N' Cookies, The Cramps, Cheap Trick, and Van Halen.
+Despite two 'critically acclaimed' and 'independent 45s', the group never landed a contract with a major record label.
+Two compilations of their music have been released: Fatal Charm (Eggbert Records, 1994), and a illustrated, remastered, 2-disc CD/DVD compilation, How I Saved The World, in 2005.
+The CD booklets contain tributes from members of the Cramps, Sparks, R.E.M., the New York Dolls, Blondie, Dramarama, the Go-Go's, Danzig, Devo, Patti Smith Group, and the Screamers, as well as praise from Danny Fields, Jayne County, Rufus Wainwright, and Paul Reubens.

 Loud wrote a monthly column in the influential Rock Scene magazine, an early supporter of glam and the punk genre.
 In his columns, Loud reported on his favorite artists and covered junkets he took, such as a brief tour with Jim Dandy Mangrum of the band Black Oak Arkansas.